 We are here to:

-- Educate about NC Medicaid, NC Health Choice, resources available to meet health care needs, rights and responsibilities under NC Medicaid Managed Care and what the changes mean for you.
+- Educate about NC Medicaid, resources available to meet health care needs, rights and responsibilities under NC Medicaid Managed Care.

 - Advocate to resolve any issues so you can get the care you need.